Appetizers : $7 - $99

 It is in the kitchen, however, where all the magic of Park takes place.
 Inspired by the various countries where he has lived, Antonio prepares innovative and highly precise gastronomic dishes.
 “I am of course inspired by Japanese tradition, but I bring Korean and South American influences to the food.
 This kitchen really represents who I am.”
 Known for his use of extremely fresh products, this chef offers a refined fusion cuisine with high levels of flavour.

-At Park, it’s all about the fish, its freshness and the high quality of this product.
-This house specialty is prepared in variety of ways, whether it be sushi or a tasting menu and always according to the daily arrivals.
+At Park, it’s all about the fish, it’s freshness and the high quality of this product.
+The fish is prepared in variety of ways, whether it be sushi or a tasting menu and always according to the daily arrivals.
 The tasting menus are excellent and change every day.
 More freshness is guaranteed thanks to the enormous vegetable garden nurtured by the restaurant which is growing on Park’s own rooftop.
 There are also 40,000 honey bees who ‘buzzily’ produce Park’s honey.
 Consider rounding off your dinner experience with a most mouthwatering dessert, thanks to Bertrand Bazin (Café Bazin, ex 357C), who is now a partner with Antonio Park.

 The wine list is full of beautiful wines to accompany your exceptional gourmet meal.
 There are also wines by-the-glass in these selections, a collaboration by the team, together with a sommelier and some friends of the owner who are particularly knowledgeable.
-Also to try are the flavourful and original cocktails inspired by the many garden products harvested by Park.
+Also to try are the flavourful and original cocktails inspired by the harvest from Park’s garden.

 “Park is the first restaurant I opened after having spent so many years learning and perfecting Japanese cuisine.
 Every day I find myself working with a team I really like.
 There is something very personal about this restaurant,” says Antonio.